 No. Submission of paperwork does not mean that you are certified.
-Until you receive notification from the National Office that certification has been awarded, you may not
+Until you receive notification from the National Office that certification has been awarded

-- represent that you are certified by ASHA
+- you may not represent that you are certified by ASHA

-- act in any manner that signifies ASHA certification
+- you may not act in any manner that signifies ASHA certification

 After I apply for certification, how much time do I have to complete the certification process?

 Applicants have 2 years from the initiation of the certification process to begin their clinical fellowship and 4 years to complete the experience.
 Your certification status will remain "in process" during this period of time until certification is awarded.